-This 5 day event comprises a two day symposium, a day of workshops and the annual meetings of CIE Divisions 1 and 2, and their Technical Committees.
+This 5 day event comprises a two day symposium, a day of workshops, plus the annual meetings of CIE Divisions 1, 2 and 8, and their Technical Committees.

 Like its predecessors the symposium will be of interest to those concerned with aspects of the perception and measurement of visual appearance and measurement of the bidirectional reflection and transmission distribution functions of modern materials.

 There will be ample social time to experience the local culture.
 As such, it forms a great opportunity to bring together international members of the CIE, as well as other experts and stakeholders in the fields of vision and colour, measurement and image technology.

 Links to the information points listed below will be added as they are made available:

 - Registration Information - Opens October 11, 2019